dmccuk/ansible_custom_facts/README.md

 localfacts = This is the headed of the local.fact file and is located at the top of the screen in square brackets [localfacts] appport = This is the variable name and will give the value of the Key --> value in the local.fact file
 ````
+The | default('9999') section lets us add a default if there is no local_fact for that particular variable.

 </p></details>